Nrapendra786/project-management-application/README.md

 ## Project Management Application

+I am unemployed software engineer based in Switzerland and wrote this application in switzerland with a hope to help companies to do project management efficiently.
-This is a simple implementation of a Scrum Board, a tool that helps visualize and manage work.
-Originally it was first created in Toyota automotive, but nowadays it's widely used in software development.
+I wrote a simple implementation of a Scrum Board, a tool that helps visualize and manage work.

-A Scrum Board is usually made of 3 columns - *TODO*, *InProgres*s & *Done*.
+A Scrum Board is usually made of 5 columns - *TODO*, *In-Progres*s, *In-Review*, *In-Test*  & *Done*.
 In each column there are Post-it notes that represents task and their status.

 As already stated this project is an implementation of such board and made of 3 separate Docker containers that holds: